oa-labs/arc-ai-digital-ocean/docs/CLI.md

-# ArcAI Ocean CLI
+# ArcAI  CLI

-Command line tool for interacting with the ArcAI Ocean agent service.
+Command line tool for interacting with the ArcAI  agent service.

 ## Features